razzmatazz/csharp-language-server/README.md

 # Description
-This is a hacky Roslyn-based LSP server as an alternative to [omnisharp-roslyn](https://github.com/OmniSharp/omnisharp-roslyn).
+This is a hacky Roslyn-based LSP server for C#, as an alternative to [omnisharp-roslyn](https://github.com/OmniSharp/omnisharp-roslyn).

 `csharp-ls` requires .NET 7 SDK to be installed.
 However it has been reported